 - No agents required: This analysis does not require agents to be installed on user devices.
 Instead, discovery is performed based on log files imported from your firewalls and proxies.
 You can discover apps across all organizational network traffic, regardless of the device or operating system.

 - Ongoing analytics and alerts: the new Cloud App Discovery in Azure AD provides detailed and ongoing analysis, as well as alerts when there is a new app in use.
 You can now gain more in-depth knowledge of cloud app usage in your organization, such as information on inbound and outbound traffic, and top users for discovered apps.

 You can get started today by logging in to the new enhanced experience with your Azure AD credentials.

-Detailed technical documentation for the conditional access with the Cloud App Security proxy integration and the enhanced Azure Information Protection integration will be available at our documentation site at public preview.
+Detailed technical documentation for the Azure AD conditional access and the Cloud App Security Conditional Access App Control integration and the enhanced Azure Information Protection integration will be available at our documentation site at public preview.
 If you have any suggestions, questions or comments, please visit and provide us feedback at Tech Community page.